 After testing your pool water with a test kit, it’s important to understand the results to maintain balanced water chemistry.
 Here’s how to interpret the main parameters of pool chemistry:

-• pH level: Aim for a pH level between 7.2 and 7.8.
-A level below 7.2 may cause irritation to your skin and eyes, while a level above 7.8 can lead to cloudy water and reduced chlorine effectiveness.
+- pH level: Aim for a pH level between 7.2 and 7.8.
+A level below 7.2 may irritate your skin and eyes, while a level above 7.8 can lead to cloudy water and reduced chlorine effectiveness.

-• Total alkalinity: The ideal range for total alkalinity is 80-120 ppm.
-This helps stabilize pH levels, preventing major fluctuations that can damage pool surfaces.
+- Total alkalinity: The ideal range is 80-120 ppm.
+This helps stabilize pH levels, preventing major fluctuations damaging pool surfaces.

-• Free chlorine: The ideal concentration of free chlorine is 1-3 ppm.
-This ensures there is sufficient chlorine to disinfect the water, yet not too much to cause skin and eye irritation.
+- Free chlorine: The ideal free chlorine concentration is 1-3 ppm.
+This ensures sufficient chlorine to disinfect the water yet not too much to cause skin and eye irritation.

-• Cyanuric acid: Keep cyanuric acid levels at 30-50 ppm for outdoor pools, as this protects chlorine from being rapidly depleted by the sun’s UV rays.
+- Cyanuric acid: For outdoor pools, keep cyanuric acid levels at 30-50 ppm, as this protects chlorine from being rapidly depleted by the sun’s UV rays.

-When you have your test results, compare them to the ideal ranges mentioned above.
-If the levels are outside the suggested ranges, you’ll need to adjust your pool chemicals to bring the water back into balance.
+When you have your test results, compare them to the above ideal ranges.
+If the levels are outside the suggested ranges, you must adjust your pool chemicals to bring the water back into balance.

 If you need to make adjustments, the following articles on this site will help should you need to Raise pH, Lower pH, Raise Alkalinity, Lower Alkalinity, Add Chlorine, Lower Chlorine, Add Cyanuric Acid